ootts/EasyHeC/README.md

 ## Citation

-If you find this code useful for your research, please use the following BibTeX entry. <span style="color:red">TODO</span>
+If you find this code useful for your research, please use the following BibTeX entry.

 ```
 @article{chen2023easyhec,
   title={EasyHec: Accurate and Automatic Hand-eye Calibration via Differentiable Rendering and Space Exploration},
   author={Chen, Linghao and Qin, Yuzhe and Zhou, Xiaowei and Su, Hao},
-  journal={arXiv preprint arXiv:2304.02643????},
+  journal={arXiv preprint},
   year={2023}
 }
 ```